rahulchembra/minikube-kubernetes-cluster/README.md

    - Starts a local Kubernetes cluster on your system.

 2. **Create Deployment**
-   - Create a deployment.yaml file defining your app (e.g., Nginx).
+   - Create a deployment.yaml file defining your app (e.g, Nginx).
    - Apply the deployment:
    kubectl apply -f deployment.yaml